lamda-bbo/Re2MaP/README.md

 - bp_multi
 - swerv_wrapper

 **Netlists** and **clustering results** are required to perform placement.
-Both are available at [Google drive](https://drive.google.com/drive/folders/1r9NuVPRjm5_JwXPMNWK5AVdBMieWsi4S?usp=sharing)
+Both are available at [Google drive](https://drive.google.com/drive/folders/1r9NuVPRjm5_JwXPMNWK5AVdBMieWsi4S?usp=sharing).
-The generation of these two files are described in the paper.

 Then unzip `clustering_results.tar.gz` and `or_cases.tar.gz`, and put them under following the directory:

 ```
 Re2MaP/benchmarks/
 ```

+The way of generating these two files is described in the paper.

 ### Run Macro Placement Task